 Complete the Free Application for Federal Student Aid (FAFSA) online.
 CCD's school code for the FAFSA is 009542.

 Contact the Educational Opportunity Center (EOC) at 303.352.TRIO to request assistance completing the FAFSA.
 When possible, CCD recommends completing the FAFSA using the option to "link to the IRS."
-You can do this as early as two (2) weeks after filing federal taxes electronically.
 Doing so could decrease processing times.

-Students required to submit high school credentials from a country outside of the United States may be required to have their credentials professionally translated and then evaluated by one of the NACES organizations listed here.
-Students who are having difficulty obtaining high school credentials from a country outside of the United States should request their credentials here.
+Students required to submit high school credentials from a country outside of the United States may be required to have their credentials professionally translated and then evaluated by one of the NACES organizations.
+Students who are having difficulty obtaining high school credentials from a country outside of the United States should request their credentials.

 After you have submitted your FAFSA, you will receive your SAR in the mail within two to four (2-4) weeks.
 This report summarizes your FAFSA and indicates your Expected Family Contribution (EFC).
 Review your SAR and make sure that the information is correct.
 If you need to make corrections, you can log in to the FAFSA website to do so.
 Make sure to keep a copy of your SAR for your personal records.